Changing Font |

 \newfont{\scaledfont}{cmr12 scaled 7000}

-and in text for example: Scaled \scaledfont Fonts\rm and Standard again which looks in dvi:
+and in text for example: Scaled \scaledfont Fonts\rm and Standard again

 HUGE, huge, LARGE ... in relation to documentwide fontsize